 - Commissioning presentation (Powerpoint)

-A range of other ‘burning’ issues were also discussed – more information in the note below.
+A range of other ‘burning’ issues was also discussed – more information in the note below.